 If this reconsideration also results in a denial, you could appeal the decision in a hearing before an administrative law judge.
 This is typically the last opportunity to present new factual evidence to support a claim.
 If necessary, you may seek additional review from the Appeals Council or by filing a lawsuit in U.S. District Court if the administrative law judge rejects your initial appeal.

-Applicants seeking SSDI benefits often choose to work with a knowledgeable Social Security attorney, either at the beginning of the process or during the appeals phase.
-You could also obtain further information regarding filing for Social Security disability insurance benefits in Alpharetta from the local SSA office or through a law firm that handles SSA claims.
+Applicants seeking SSDI benefits often choose to work with a knowledgeable Social Security disability law firm, either at the beginning of the process or during the appeals phase.
+You could also obtain further information about filing for SSDI benefits in Alpharetta from the local SSA office or through a law firm that handles disability claims.

 Contact The Khaki Law Firm Today